kipronokoech/bank_management_system/README.md

 # TO-DO:
 - [x] Support all the currencies (Currently supporting 5 currencies)

-- [ ] Allow he user to choose base currency.
+- [ ] Allow the user to choose base currency.
 Currently the base currency is fixed.

 - [x] To have exchange rates collected live from the web